Global Negotiation Conference 2025: "Deep Sea Mining"

 The Global Negotiation Conference 2025 will take place 7–11 July 2025 at the University of Zurich.
 The conference will include workshops and presentations on theoretical and practical aspects of negotiation before culminating in a multilateral simulation.

-Please note that more speakers are added as we get closer to the Conference.
 If you have any questions, please contact gnc@global-negotiation.org

 Program